-If sub routines are used then they are listed after the main routine body.
+Both GOTO and CALLSUB use label to identify where to execute next instruciton.
+Label can be any string less than 10 characters.
+Label can not be identical to any instruction keyword.
+If sub routines are used then they are coded after the END of the main routine body.
 Sub routines start at their label and must end with the instruction RET e.g.